Slevinski/slevinski.github.io/series/evidence-and-adoption/publishing.md

 ## Series Description

-`Sutton SignWriting Evidence and Adoption` is the empirical series for documented use, institutional anchors, adoption lineages, and claim discipline around SignWriting in practice as documented in the v1.0.0 release.
+`Sutton SignWriting Evidence and Adoption` carries the empirical evidence and adoption claim for Sutton SignWriting: documented use, institutional anchors, country evidence, evidence boundaries, and adoption limits.

+## Claim Role

+- Primary claim lane: empirical evidence and adoption.
+- Cite this series for documented use, institutional anchors, country evidence, evidence boundaries, and adoption limits.
+- Route literacy-outcome study design to the language and literacy research series, stewardship needs to the infrastructure series, and writing-system theory to the writing and representation series.

 ## Repository Description

-Evidence briefs and synthesis documents on SignWriting adoption, documented use, institutional anchors, and evidence boundaries.
+Evidence briefs and synthesis documents on documented SignWriting use, institutional anchors, country evidence, adoption limits, and evidence boundaries.

 ## Keywords